stevenstetzler/psr-obs/pages/timing.md

 Observational data for each of these pulsars is stored on the [LWA Pulsar Archive](https://lda10g.alliance.unm.edu/PulsarArchive/).

-You can also find video recordings of our sessions with information and guided tutorials on using the LWA for pulsar observations and timing below.
+On our website, you can also find [video recordings](http://stevenstetzler.com/psr-obs/pages/videos.html) of our sessions with information and [guided tutorials](http://stevenstetzler.com/psr-obs/pages/tutorials.html) on using the LWA for pulsar observations and timing.

-Insert videos panel with link to videos like the cake thing in the sample.
-Same with coding tutorials.